okfn/opendataeditor/portal/content/docs/contributing/architecture.md

 ### Consistency

 The Open Data Editor project uses a consistent dialogs, editors, views, and menus for all file types.
+For example, in dialogs, the rejecting action is always on the left, and the approving is on the right (see "Shortcuts" and "Color Coding" as well).
 One of the main user challenges of working with IDEs is to remember the controls locations.
 The Open Data Editor project tries to solve this problem by using a consistent layout for all file types making buttons enabled and disabled based on available functionality.

 ## Shortcuts